 There’s nothing like that in Estonia.
 In fact, while your company does not distribute salaries or dividends, you won’t have to pay a single euro in taxes.
 Really?
 Yes, let’s see how that works.

 Taxes for a company in Estonia

-Once we have discussed about VAT, it’s not time to talk about how taxes work.
+Once we have discussed VAT, it’s not time to talk about how taxes work.

 For starters, good news: you will not pay any taxes for the money your company earns or re-invests.
 This means that all the money that goes into the bank account of your company, or is spent in justified business expenses, is virtually free of taxes.

-Therefore, while your company is just generating income, growing a customers base and invoicing them, and paying your providers and suppliers, you will not have to pay anything.
-In comparison, in most other business systems -specially in Europe- you will be paying from minute one, plus the aforementioned monthly fee in some cases.
+Therefore, while your company is just generating income, growing a customer base and invoicing them, and paying your providers and suppliers, you will not have to pay anything.
+In comparison, in most other business systems -especially in Europe- you will be paying from minute one, plus the aforementioned monthly fee in some cases.